CrimeOwl AI logoCrimeOwl AI

 Lead #3

-Salome Flores Apodaca was indicted on May 2, 2012, for conspiracy to distribute large quantities of cocaine, methamphetamine, heroin, and marijuana into the United States, and for firearm use.
-He is the uncle of Fausto Isidro Meza-Flores (El Chapo Isidro), alleged leader of the Meza-Flores Transnational Criminal Organization based in Sinaloa, Mexico.
-Apodaca remains at large and is believed to be living in Mexico; his capture could help dismantle a major drug trafficking network operating across Sinaloa, southern Sonora, and Nayarit.
+Salome Flores Apodaca was indicted on May 2, 2012, for conspiracy to distribute large quantities of cocaine, methamphetamine, heroin, and marijuana into the United States, as well as firearm use.
+He is believed to be the uncle of Fausto Isidro Meza-Flores, leader of a major transnational criminal organization based in Sinaloa, Mexico.
+Apodaca remains at large and is thought to be hiding in Mexico, with a $35,000 reward offered for information leading to his capture.

 Case